There are founders who've won but can't stop playing.

 The mistake founders make is treating finite games like they're infinite.
 They keep optimising the portfolio even after they've won because they never defined what "winning" meant.
 They keep chasing deals because the game never told them they could stop.

 The healthier approach: define your win condition in advance.
 What number or milestone means "I'm done with this level"?
 When you reach it, actually stop.
 Move to the next game.
+The Capital Founders Quest framework maps this out as a progression of stages, each with its own rules and win conditions.

 You were never meant to live inside the wealth game.
 You were meant to finish it.